autolab-project/autolab/docs/gui/scanning.rst

 A scan can be composed of several recipes.
 Click on **Add recipe** at the bottom of the scanner to add an extra recipe.

-A recipe represent a list of steps that are executed for each value of a or multiple parameter.
+A recipe represents a list of steps that are executed for each value of one or multiple parameters.

 Parameters